 “Not going to lie, it didn’t look too good over the summer,” said Department of Gingerbread Housing Deputy Assistant Secretary William Bates.
 “But now we’re finally starting to see some traction in the market.
 This is just the beginning.
 The administration expects even better news throughout January and February.”

 Indeed, analysts are predicting huge numbers in the coming months.

-“Our computer models are forecasting this trend to not only continue, but to steadily improve in the coming year.
+“Our computer models are forecasting this trend not only to continue but to steadily improve in the coming year.
 That’s right.
 You heard it here first.
 Gingerbread house sales have not peaked yet.
-I repeat, they have not peaked,” said Franklin Drummond, of investment firm Drummond and Drummond.
-“Look, I don’t usually make predictions as bold as this, but I swear on the lives of my children that these numbers will continue to climb well beyond June.”
+I repeat, they have not peaked,” said Franklin Drummnd, of investment firm Drummond and Drummond.
+“Look, I don’t usually make predictions as bold as this, but I swear my children’s livesren that these numbers will continue to climb well beyond June.”

 Such optimistic talk has spurred the flagging manufacturing sector as well.